Tuesday, October 18, 2011

 The following is from "Löcher und Döbel um Dreistegen" (Furtwangen 1979) by Max Braun and was provided to me by Paul Dold :

-Another time, he wanted to draw attention to the damage being done to the forest.
-He said: “I have been getting wood from this forest for thirty years, and after this law is passed I’ll have the right to do it”.
+Another time, he was reported for wood theft.
+But Vitt said, "I have been getting wood from this forest for over thirty years, and according to this law, I have a right to it."

-He also appears as a character "Der Königenhof" a play performed by Jostäler Freilichtspiele.
-(The pictures on this page are of actors playing the part of "Zimper-Vit" in the play.)
+He also appears as a character "Der Königenhof," a play performed by Jostäler Freilichtspiele.
+(The pictures above are of actors playing the part of "Zimper-Vit" in the play.)